Greenlandic Inuit

-As for Danish citizens and by persons with a special connection to Greenland, there are no official statistics for how many persons of Greenlandic origin reside abroad.

 Regions

-The Inuit are descended from the Thule people, who settled Greenland in between AD 1200 and 1400.
+Inuit are descended from the Thule people, who settled Greenland in between AD 1200 and 1400.
 As 84 percent of Greenland's land mass is covered by the Greenland ice sheet, Inuit live in three regions: Polar, Eastern, and Western.
 In the 1850s, additional Canadian Inuit joined the Polar Inuit communities.

 The Eastern Inuit, or Tunumiit, live in the area with the mildest climate, a territory called Tunu or Tasiilaq.
 Hunters can hunt marine mammals from kayaks throughout the year.

 Language

 Kalaallisut is the official language of Greenland.
-It is the western variety of the Greenlandic language, which is one of the Inuit languages within the Inuit–Yupik–Unangan family.
+It is the western variety of the Greenlandic language, which is one of the Inuit languages within the Eskimo-Aleut family.
 Kalaallisut is taught in schools and used widely in Greenlandic media.